jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_waiters.rst

 state by polling the resource.
 You can find a list of the waiters supported by a client by viewing the API Documentation of a service client.

-In the following example, the Amazon S3 Client is used to create a bucket.
+In the following example, the |S3| Client is used to create a bucket.
 Then the waiter is used to wait until the bucket exists.

 .. code-block:: php